 Background of Pitbull Breeding

 During the 1800s, breeders in the British Isles bred Old English Bulldogs with Old English Terriers to create Pit Bull terriers, which later became the American Pit Bull Terrier (APBT) after immigrants brought them to the United States.
 The combination of bulldog and terrier made for a breed that many considered heroic: strong, athletic, and brave, while still being gentle and kind around loved ones.
+One must now confuse American Pit Bull Terrier with the similarly named Bull Terrier.

 Once in the United States, APBTs showed their versatility by serving a variety of roles, from farm dogs to family dogs.
 They were an extremely popular breed for a long time in the U.S., known for their loyalty and bravery.
 Unfortunately, some unethical breeders gave the APBT a bad reputation by breeding for increased aggression.
 But the true APBT breed is still a gentle, loving, and friendly breed that makes a great addition to any family.